wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/update.md

 make target-path-abs
 ```

-Copy the path printed by this command into the and input it in the _Start Actor_ form, input a number of replicas, and hit submit.
+Copy the path printed by this command into the and enter it in the _Start Actor_ form along with any number of replicas, and hit submit.

 ![starthotreload](../starthotreload.png)